Yasmin-H/Restaurant_Finder/README.md

 * Installation instructions:
 	* Git clone from the server side API Repo.
 	* You can type in `http://localhost:8080/restaurants/EC4M7RF
-` in your browser or Postman, for example, to see the  data.
+` in your browser or Postman, for example, to see the  data where'EC4M7RF' can be replaced with any UK Postcode.
 More details can be found in the backend repo

 ## Client-side Instructions